COS420-Fall23/The-A-Team/README.md

 ### 1. Discord Timeliness:

 Replies to general questions or discussions on Discord should be made within 24 hours.
 If the message is sent outside of working hours, a reply by the end of the next working day is expected.
-For urgent matters, use direct messaging.
+For urgent matters, use direct messaging, or if needed, reach out by text messaging for immediate contact.

 ### 2. Using @everyone on Discord: